 The suppository form is not as effective.
 It produces an erection in about 30%-40% of men with ED.

 It usually starts to work in about 5 to 20 minutes.
 Wait 10-30 minutes before you have sex.
 Your erection should last for about an hour and may continue after you ejaculate.

 Don’t use it more than three times a week.
 Wait at least 24 hours between each use.

 Who Should Not Take Alprostadil?

 This drug is not right for everyone.
-Before taking alprostadil, tell your doctor:
+Before you take it, tell your doctor:

-If you are taking any prescription or over-the-counter drugs including herbal and dietary supplements.
+- If you take any prescription or over-the-counter drugs including herbal and dietary supplements

 - If you have a history of priapism (a painful and prolonged erection not linked to sexual stimulation)

 Also, tell your doctor if you have any medical problems, especially:

 If you can’t take this medicine, your doctor can recommend other treatments.